Differences Between Pin vs Pinless Moisture Meters

 Orion 950 measuring wood moisture

-Pinless moisture meters work via an electromagnetic sensor pad that comes into contact with the wood surface but does not physically break or damage the surface to take a reading.
-Pinless moisture meters can measure moisture content from the surface down to .25″ or, for deep measurements, from .75″ to 1.5″.
+Pinless moisture meters work via an electromagnetic sensor pad that contacts the wood surface but does not physically break or damage it to take a reading.
+They can measure moisture content from the surface down to .25″ or, for deep measurements, from .75″ to 1.5″.

 Pin-type moisture meters have two metal probes that must physically penetrate the wood’s surface in order to take a moisture reading.
-When the meter is turned on, an electrical current flows from pin to pin and measures the resistance.
+When the meter is turned on, an electrical current flows from the pin to the pin, and the resist is measured.

 The difference between a pin and a pinless moisture meter rests in the underlying technology.

 Pin meters measure the resistance to an electrical current flowing between the two pin tips.
-Pin meter accuracy is affected by the chemical composition of wood, which varies from species to species.
+The chemical composition of wood, which varies from species to species, affects pin meter accuracy.

 Whatever type of wood moisture meter you’re using — pin or pinless — you’ll need to take multiple readings to get an overview of the wood’s moisture content.
 However, this is much harder to do when you’re using a pin meter because pin meters only measure the moisture content between the two pins and nowhere else.